Dono27/rock-paper-scissors/README.md

 # rock-paper-scissors
-The popular rock-paper-scissors game in Python 3 (console).
+The popular rock-paper-scissors game in Python 3 with tkinter.
 Feel free to
 - contribute
 - fork
 - use
+- suggest changes